New temporary table behavior in Aurora MySQL version 3

 -

-On reader instances, overflow data always resides on memory-mapped temporary files on local storage.
-That's because read-only instances can't store any data on the Aurora cluster volume.
+On reader DB instances, overflow data always resides in memory-mapped temporary files in local storage.

 The configuration parameters related to internal temporary tables apply differently to the writer and reader instances in your cluster: